hsihohuang/ubikc/readme.md

 You should have received a copy of the GNU General Public License along with Moodle.
 If not, see <http://www.gnu.org/licenses/>.

-copyright 2012 HsiHo Huang
+Copyright (C) 2012 HsiHo Huang
-license   http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later
+License   http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later

 Ubikc module